 Color is a great unifier, allowing you to turn a rag-tag assembly into a matching set with just a quick coat of paint.
 You can even buy and install matching hardware to give your newly matched furnishings a polished look.

-Maintaining a single style or theme is another way to give a space a cohesive feel.
+Maintaining a single style or theme is another way to do this.
 Try choosing something easily identifiable, like retro mid-century decor or a rich Moroccan theme.
 By pumping up the drama, you'll make it much easier for people to see a trend.

-Finally, try employing common textures, such as wood or metal, and choose pieces of a similar size and shape, especially when choosing end tables or anything that typically requires a sense of symmetry.
+Try employing common textures such as wood or metal and choose pieces of a similar size and shape, especially when choosing end tables or anything that typically requires a sense of symmetry.
 The goal is to establish some common ground.
 As long as you can find some way to tie it all together, you should be able to make it work.

 As a rule, dramatically different is better than not quite the same.
 There's nothing worse than when something is just slightly off.
 If you can’t find pieces that match, you're better off opting for something completely different and finding another way to pull the look together.